dqops/dqo/docs/checks/column/nulls/not-nulls-percent.md

 **Check description**

 Measures the percent of not null values in a column.
 Raises a data quality exception when the percentage of not null values is below a minimum accepted percentage.
-Stores the most recent row count for each month when the data quality check was evaluated.
+Stores the most recent check result for each month when the data quality check was evaluated.

 |Data quality check name|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|
 |----------|----------|----------|-----------------|-----------------|------------|